keeyanajones/other/README.md

 # other

-## what does it do
-Extension for Twitch.tv, the world's leading live streaming platform for gamers and the things we love.

-## what is it
-- other
-- CREATED : Apr 15, 2018 (2014)

-## technology used
-TypeScript, JavaScript

-## ambition of project
-keep track of my livestream works with Twitch

-## stage
-IN DEVELOPMENT

-## known issues / thing not properly done
+Any other collection of instructions and data that tell a computer or device how to work, AI, ML, and 100 days of code challenge.

 ## Table of Content
-- what does it do
 - what is it
 - technology used
 - ambition of project
 - stage
-- known issues/ thing not properly done
 - quick start
 - status
 - what's included
-- bug and feature request
-- running documentation locally
-- pervious releases
-- contributing
-- community
-- versioning
 - creators
-- thanks/backers/sponsors
 - copyright and license

+## what is it
+- other
+- CREATED : Apr 15, 2018 (2014)
+- MODIFIED : Nov 29, 2022

+## technology used
+Various

+## ambition of project
+Various

+## stage
+IN DEVELOPMENT

 ## quick start
 Quick setup — if you’ve done this kind of thing before